edmcman/GhidraFunctionCPPExporter/README.md

-# Better C/C++ Exporter for Ghidra
+# Function C/C++ Exporter for Ghidra

 ## Overview

-The Better C/C++ Exporter is an enhanced alternative to Ghidra's built-in CppExporter.
+The Function C/C++ Exporter is an enhanced alternative to Ghidra's built-in CppExporter.
 It was created with the primary goal of exporting decompiled code that can be successfully compiled one function at a time, addressing limitations in the default exporter.
 Specifically, it is able to export only a subset of functions, and will only include the necessary type definitions,  function declarations, and global definitions for these functions.

 ## Features

 - **Function-Level Compilation**: Precisely target individual functions or address ranges for export and compilation
-- **Decompiler Parameter ID**: Optionally enables the Decompiler Parameter ID analyzer for improved variable naming
+- **Decompiler Parameter ID**: Optionally enables the Decompiler Parameter ID analyzer for improved function parameter detection
 - **Export Formats**: Generate C source files and/or header files
 - **Flexible Filtering**: Filter functions by tags, address ranges, or function names
 - **Function Declarations**: Include function prototypes for referenced functions